japila-books/spark-sql-internals/docs/SparkSession.md

 Internally, `createDataset` first looks up the implicit [ExpressionEncoder](spark-sql-ExpressionEncoder.md) in scope to access the ``AttributeReference``s (of the [schema](spark-sql-schema.md)).

-The expression encoder is then used to map elements (of the input `Seq[T]`) into a collection of link:spark-sql-InternalRow.adoc[InternalRows].
-With the references and rows, `createDataset` returns a link:spark-sql-Dataset.adoc[Dataset] with a link:spark-sql-LogicalPlan-LocalRelation.adoc[`LocalRelation` logical query plan].
+The expression encoder is then used to map elements (of the input `Seq[T]`) into a collection of spark-sql-InternalRow.md[InternalRows].
+With the references and rows, `createDataset` returns a spark-sql-Dataset.md[Dataset] with a spark-sql-LogicalPlan-LocalRelation.md[`LocalRelation` logical query plan].

 ## <span id="range"> Creating Dataset With Single Long Column